 ASSESSMENT MANAGER CONDITIONS TIMING 1.
 Comply with all conditions of this approval, at no cost to Council, at the timing periods specified in the right-hand column.
 Where the column indicates that the condition is an ongoing condition, that condition must be complied with for the life of the development.
-App proved Plans and Documents 2.
+App roved Plans and Documents 2.
 Undertake the development in accordance with the approved plans and documents referred to in Table 1, subject to the conditions of this approval and any notations by Council on the plans.
-Prior to Council approval of the Survey Plan.
+Prior approval Plan. to of the Council Survey